kuhree/www/src/content/posts/docker-on-macos.md

 ### [Colima](colima)

 Colima is a CLI only docker runtime.
-It still has a VM but gives you control over it's specs.
+It still has a VM but gives you control over it's specs ia config files.
 You can make multiple VMs with different specs and only run the ones you need when you need them.

 Have a small web-server?
 Run it with 2 CPUs and 2gb of RAM and 10gb of storage.
-Training a LLM?
-Run it with 8 CPUs, 8gb of RAM, and 100GB of storage.
+Training an LLM?
+Run it with 8 CPUs, 16gb of RAM, and 100GB of storage.

 Those scenarios are 100% made-up, but do you get the idea.

-I can scale the docker runtime for the project I'm currently working on.
+I like that I can scale the docker runtime for the project I'm currently working on.

 #### Pros

-- No GUI or menubar icon
+- Easily configure multiple VMs
 - Can run K8s

 #### Cons